-Form 1: Accommodations Request; Form 2: Permission for Release of Information; a Form 3: Documentation of Disability-Related Need for an Accommodation from a qualified and licensed medical professional.
+Form 1: Accommodations Request; Form 2: Permission for Release of Information; and Form 3: Documentation of Disability-Related Need for an Accommodation

+Step 3: Upon request of the designated Platt College ADA Coordinator, students may be required to submit additional comprehensive diagnostic reports documenting their disability from a qualified and licensed medical professional.
 A comprehensive diagnostic report should include a diagnosis, all standardized assessment scores, a narrative/interpretation of the scores, a description of the educational impact on the individual (based on diagnosis and assessment results) and recommendations.
 The diagnostic report must be on letterhead, typed, dated, and signed, and otherwise legible.
 The name, title, and professional credentials of the evaluator must be clearly stated.
 Professional credentials refer to an appropriately licensed professional qualified to administer and interpret diagnostic testing.
 Diagnoses written on prescription pads and/or parent's notes indicating a disability are NOT considered appropriate document.